alkacon/opencms-core/src/org/opencms/search/solr/README.md

 <pre>
 http://localhost:8080/opencms/opencms/handleSolrSelect?
-                              // The URI of the OpenCms Solr Select Handler configured in 'opencms-system.xml' &core=My Solr Index Name  // Searches on the core with the name 'My Solr Index Name' &q=content_en:Flower      // for the text 'Flower'
+                              // The URI of the OpenCms Solr Select Handler configured in 'opencms-system.xml' &core=My Solr-Index Name  // Searches on the core with the name 'My Solr-Index Name' &q=content_en:Flower      // for the text 'Flower'
 </pre>